 Well, it was a tortuous and family crushing process (my father was lessee to protect me from Steve’s bankruptcy), but I got there in the end, and with a fantastic bit of advice from my dad: “Tina, you’re too emotional.
 Get all emotion out of dealing with people because it’s a killer, and will do you no favours.”

 The collective intake was loud.
 He took control, elicited a few more ‘yeses’ and sent them out to discuss the pitch, the project, ensuring every time, that there was nothing, nothing, they objected to.
-When they came back, with a weak, “But it’s the price, Mr. Cunningham, ve cannot possibly meet zat price!” he answered, “I understand of course,” and with a grand sweep across the beautiful model in front of them, that they had fallen in love with in every detail, he finished with “What do you want to cut?”
+When they came back, with a weak, “But it’s the price, Mr. C, ve cannot possibly meet zat price!” he answered, “I understand of course,” and with a grand sweep across the beautiful model in front of them, that they had fallen in love with in every detail, he finished with “What do you want to cut?”

 At this table, I do not have to explain the psychology and engendering of trust that this approach has.
 Needless to say, I never lost a tender since.